 Fighting Theft Charges in Florida

-When you retain a defense attorney at Lufrano Legal, P.A., your attorney will thoroughly assess the case against you for witnesses and explore all possible defenses.
+When you retain a criminal law attorney at Lufrano Legal, P.A., your attorney will thoroughly assess the case against you for witnesses and explore all possible defenses.
 Some of these defenses may be specific to the crime of theft, while others may be more general or procedural.

 In any criminal case, it is the prosecutor’s burden to prove each element of the crime beyond a reasonable doubt.
 In a theft case, that means the prosecutor must prove: